 Supply Chain Policy

 - The main business of the company is the milling of brown (cargo) rice into milled rice; the manufacturing of ‘ready-to-heat’ recipe rice pouches and the sale of broken rice and other by-products of the milling process.
-The main sources of our rice are Cambodia, India, Pakistan, Thailand, the United States of America and Uruguay.
+The main sources of our rice are Argentina, Cambodia, Canada, India, Pakistan, Thailand, the United States of America, Uruguay and Vietnam.

 - Our purchases of rice are governed largely by standard contracts terms of the London Rice Brokers Association (LRBA).

 - We expect all suppliers of rice and other materials to fully comply with the Modern Slavery Act 2015 and to operate systems that are transparent, accountable, readily auditable and free from ethical ambiguity.

 - Individuals with evidence of non-compliance with the Modern Slavery Act in connection with our supply chains are encouraged to report it either to us or to the authorities.
 Posters are displayed on notice boards with who to contact should anyone wish to raise a concern.

 - Management Responsibility and General Awareness

 - Reported progress to our senior management and Board;

 - Raised awareness of this published statement by notifying organisations with which we regularly engage in our supply chain;

 - Prepared the fourth annual statement.

 - Risk Assessment

 - We undertook a review exercise of this policy against our activities to establish whether the approach we have taken follows emerging best practice by:

 - Assessing and interpreting any recent or emerging case law and best practice;

 - Benchmarking our activities against statements and action plans undertaken by similar public and private organisations;

 - Re-evaluating the risk of non-compliance as part of our enrolment of all suppliers into SEDEX.

 - Risk Mitigation

 - Tilda® is a full buyer/supplier (AB) member of the SEDEX ethical supply-chain auditing database.
-Sedex stores information on ethical and responsible practices covered by ILO Conventions, ETI Base Code, SA8000, ISO14001 and industry specific codes of conduct.
+Sedex stores information on ethical and responsible practices covered by ILO Conventions, ETI Base Code, SA8000, ISO14001 and other industry specific codes of conduct.